akrone-hach/awesome/README.md

 - [Software Analysis through Reverse Engineering](https://www.geoffchappell.com/about/analysis.htm) - General info about revserve engineering software
 - [Kali Linux on Windows 10](https://whitedome.com.au/re4son/voodoo-kali/) - When you got windows you can still play
 - [Raspi Post mortem analysis](http://jakob.space/blog/investigating-a-shellbot-aa-infection.html) - This is a great write up of a Raspberry pi that was compromised on home network
+- [Huge list of papers on Fuzzing](https://github.com/wcventure/FuzzingPaper) - A large collection of papers on fuzzing

 [back to top](#contents)

 ## Dotnet Core

 - [Logging in a Console App](https://www.blinkingcaret.com/2018/02/14/net-core-console-logging/): Walkthrough setting up logging in a .NET Core console app

 [back to top](#contents)